 Study after study has shown the positive effects of multi-sport athleticism.
 Sports scientists, medical experts, & elite coaches (Urban Meyer, Tony Strudwick, and Tim Corbin-to name a few) all agree on the various longterm benefits of multi-sport athletics.
 Bottom line, if you want your child to be a professional football player it can’t hurt to sign him up for a few seasons of soccer, gymnastics, or even tennis.
 Let him try a few different activities that interest him.
+So don’t get stuck with a single sport.
+Early specialization decreases the chance of self-realization.
 Hey, you never know what might come out of it.
 At fourteen my husband was determined to become a professional soccer player.
 He played his first season of football that year and it led him to six years in the NFL.

 12. Keep the competitiveness minimal in the younger years: